Investment Fee Erosion Calculator

 Very small portfolios (under 20,000) where platform fees are fixed rather than percentage-based, making flat-fee platforms the lower-cost option for these portfolio sizes.

-Most wealth-accumulation phase investors in standard situations don't qualify for any of these — and should therefore minimize fees aggressively.
+Most wealth-accumulation phase investors in standard situations don't qualify for any of these, so keeping fees low is often the main lever available.

 What this calculator shows

 The tool computes the long-term wealth impact of different fee levels on a given starting pot and time horizon.
 It doesn't automatically model different platform structures, tax implications, or behavioral-value of advice.
-Use the figure as the arithmetic baseline showing how much fees actually cost; apply judgment on whether the services those fees buy justify the compounding drag.
+The figure serves as the arithmetic baseline showing how much fees actually cost; apply judgment on whether the services those fees buy justify the compounding drag.

 Inputs